neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Configuration.rst

 Configuration
 =============

-.. sectionauthor:: Robert Lemke <robert@typo3.org>

 Contexts
 ========

 Once you start developing an application you'll want to launch it in different
 contexts: in a production context the configuration must be optimized for speed and security while in a development context debugging capabilities and convenience are more important.
-TYPO3 Flow supports the notion of contexts which allow for bundling configuration for different purposes.
-Each TYPO3 Flow request acts in exactly one context.
+Flow supports the notion of contexts which allow for bundling configuration for different purposes.
+Each Flow request acts in exactly one context.
 However, it is possible to use the same installation on the same server in distinct contexts by accessing it through a different host name, port or passing special arguments.